YuriSolomon/ReactWorldCup/README.md

 I am sure this project will not have the best results, the most efficiant code, or the best solutions.
 But I hope chosing react for this will show the potencial I have.

+I found an issue with testing library. userEvent.type(input, 'value');    is not working and not updating the value. fireEvent.change(input, {target: {value: 'example'}});    also didn't work.
+I have tried to upgrade testing-library/user-event to V14.6.1 with no success.
+I have tried playing with several testing libraries versions with no success.
+This caused me to rethink my appproach and change it.
+However, due to the requirement to give a pair of absolut scores to update score, I have to keep the input fields and cannot change to a button that will increment the score.
+Thus, the test for updating score will be commented out.
+I will however put a comment in the code, to hard code input values in order to run this test.
+This is not a good practice, but with the testing issues there is not much else I can do.

 # Instructions: